 Val Barnes BA (Hons), PGCE, MEd, MBA, FRSA

-VICE CHAIRMAN & LEAD TRUSTEE – EDUCATION
+ACTING CHAIRMAN & LEAD TRUSTEE – EDUCATION

 Val holds an honours degree in modern foreign languages and has held several senior posts in education.
 Her background in education is further supported by a Masters in modern foreign languages and comparative education.
 She has additional experience in inspection, business and marketing and is a professional writer.